MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 | systemFolders | bool | Indicates whether search setting show system folders. |
 | archivedFiles | bool | Indicates whether search setting show archived files. |

-### Type: Type: Windows.Data.FileExplorerClassic.RegistrySettings Structure
+### Type: Type: Windows.Data.FileExplorerClassic.RegistrySettings structure

 These are blobs that are in the registry.
 There are three things that use registry stream settings: